ubiquitousman/Perk-Randomiser-for-Dead-by-Daylight/README.md

 #### Will be updated once new perks are added to the game.*

-**Updated on December 27th, 2022**
+**Updated on March 13th, 2023**

 ![Image of Program](/screenshot-of-program/Capture.PNG)

-#### *There are currently 219 perks featured in Dead by Daylight as well as within this tool.
+#### *There are currently 228 perks featured in Dead by Daylight as well as within this tool.
 Currently up-to-date.
-Next batch of perks will be introduced in CHAPTER XXVII (unannounced upcoming chapter)
+Next batch of perks will be introduced in CHAPTER XXVIII (unannounced upcoming chapter)

 - All icons have been created by EvaZioNe ([Discord Server](https://discord.com/invite/pYVKCZR) + [Steam Group](https://steamcommunity.com/groups/Nebula_Perks))
 - *This is an extended and updated version of Netruk44's randomiser tool*